gstackio/gstack-bosh-environment/README.md

 this use-case), but for being used on a bare-metal (physical) server of your own.
 We recommend providing ≈50GB of RAM for a complete Easy Foundry setup.

+Bash version 4 is necessary.
+On Linux boxes, this is now the default with recent distributions.
+On macOS though, the default is a Bash version 3.
+In this case, you need to install a more recent one whith `brew install bash` and ensure that `/usr/local/bin` in front of your `$PATH`.

 Depending on the flavor you choose, read one of these:
 - [GCP prerequisites](./docs/gcp-prerequisites.md)
 - [Virtualbox prerequisites](./docs/virtualbox-prerequisites.md)